perqin/hexo-generator-amp/README.md

 | :---: | :--- |
 |cssFilePath|File path of a your css file for AMP. (e.g. ./sample-amp.css) [It is a validation error if the author stylesheet is larger than 50,000 bytes.](https://github.com/ampproject/amphtml/blob/master/spec/amp-html-format.md#maximum-size)|
 |templateFilePath|File path of a your template file for AMP. (e.g. ./sample-amp.ejs)|

+##### theme.menu

+This option allows you to specify which menus can be used with the sample theme (`sample-amp.ejs`).

+Please set the menu name and path.

 #### 3. Google Analytics Option